 We also help jobseekers develop new skills to increase their employability and employment progression opportunities through training programmes and work placement.
 Click here for further information on Skills Connect.

 Certain businesses are not eligible to access our services

 Skillnet Ireland is mandated to support private sector enterprise.
-The following categories cannot become members of a training network:
+The following organisations cannot join a Skillnet Business Network: